Illuminating Blind Spots of Language Models with Targeted Agent-in-the-Loop Synthetic Data: Agent-in-the-Loop Targeted Data Generation

-For passive UU discovery, let the dataset be $\mathcal{D} = \{(x_1, y_1), ..., (x_n, y_n)\}$, where $x$ is the original text sample and $y$ the original label.
-Without having access to $y$, a predictive model $\theta$ is used to obtain $y = \theta(x)$ at a confidence $c \in [0,1]$.
-Formally, a UU occurs when (1) the wrong label is predicted by $\theta$ and (2) the prediction is made at $c \geq \tau$, indicating high confidence.
-In the case of proactive UU discovery, as is performed in this work, an additional technique is used to increase the misclassifications produced by $\theta$.
-For this, a black-box adversarial perturbation model $G$ generates perturbed samples $x' = G(x)$, where $x' \neq x$.
-Then $\theta$ is used to predict the new label for every sample $y' = \theta(x')$ at $c \in [0,1]$.
-The newly formed perturbed dataset $\mathcal{P}$ constitutes of these new labels and their corresponding $x'$.
-A perturbation may be considered successful if $y' \neq y$.
-If a perturbation occurs, there is an additional requirement for a UU: (3) $x'$, regardless of its label indicated by the classifier, maintains the same underlying true label as $x$ post perturbation.
+In this work, in addition to dealing with the blind spots that naturally occur in models as a result of training, we make use of adversarial UU discovery, where we increase the number of misclassifications by introducing perturbations.
+For this, a black-box adversarial perturbation model $G$ generates perturbed samples $\bar{x} = G(x)$, where $\bar{x} \neq x$.
+The model $\theta$ is then used to predict new labels $y'_i = \theta(\bar{x}_i)$ at a confidence $c$.
+The resulting perturbed dataset, denoted $\mathcal{P}$, consists of the new samples and predicted labels $(\bar{x}, y')$.
+If a perturbation occurs, there is an additional requirement for a misclassification to be considered a UU: (3) $\bar{x}$, regardless of its label indicated by $\theta$, maintains the same underlying true label $y$ as $x$ post perturbation.

+Given a predictive model $\theta$ trained on a dataset $\mathcal{D}$, our objective is to mitigate UUs produced by $\theta$.
+To systematically reduce high-confidence misclassification, we seek to identify patterns in discovered UUs and generate targeted synthetic data $\{x^s, y^s\}$ for a set of UUs, where $x^s$ is the synthetic label and $y^s$ represents the corresponding ground truth label for the synthetic sample.
+This data is then used to further train $\theta$ and thus reduce the blind spots present.